America's Anchorman is away and this is your undocumented anchorman, Mark Stein, sitting in.

 You're doing a great job.

-Yeah, they are they are the biggest.
+Yeah, they are the biggest.

 Mark, let me just tell you, I do all the big work in New York City.

-And I tell you, Rush, if not for Rush Limbaugh, we would have not have gotten the traction on it that we're doing right now in regards to this mosque issue.
+And I tell you, Rush, if not for Rush Limbaugh, we would not have gotten the traction on it that we're doing right now in regards to this mosque issue.

-That's uh that's good to that's good to hear, Andy.
+That's good to hear, Andy.

-The the pledge not to build a mosque.
+The pledge not to build a mosque.

-Say we'll get to the mosque once we've replaced the World Trade Center.
+Say, we'll get to the mosque once we've replaced the World Trade Center.

-Let's worry your calls straight ahead.
+Lots of York calls straight ahead.

 1-800-282-2882.